Premium Leather iPad Pro Keyboard Cover

 - Limited Lifetime Warranty / 14 Day Return Policy / $5.05 Flat Rate Shipping

 - International Customers: Complete shipping costs and import duties will be shown at checkout.
 You will incur no further costs to receive your MacCase than those shown.

 - Any questions?
 Call M-F 10-4 PST - 760 729 0620

 Frequently Asked Questions:

 A: No. The keyboard this cover is designed to work with is sold by Apple.

 Q: Does this case work with the 1st and 2nd generation 12.9 iPad Pro?

 A: No. This case works only with the 3rd generation 12.9 iPad Pros sold after October, 2018.
 A case for the 1st and 2nd generation 12.9 iPad Pro is available here.

 Pragmatically, Apple's Smart Keyboard Folio gets the job done.
 While it does offer some protection for the screen and back panel, edge protection and protection for the Apple Pencil in the charging position is nonexistent.
 Moreover the depressing, gray industrial aesthetic does little to inspire and feels very downmarket.

 Enter our new Keyboard Cover.
-It warps over the exterior of the Apple Keyboard superseding the depressing gray plastic with the sensual warmth and richness of our Premium Leather hides.
+It warps over the exterior of the Apple Keyboard superseding the depressing gray plastic with the sensual warmth and richness of our ethically sourced, Premium Leather hides.
 Moreover, our offset design provides protection for the edges as well as the Apple Pencil.
 If you're someone who needs the functionality of the Apple keyboard but wants it in a much more upscale package, our new Cover is for you.